-Mir Asghar Ali Khan Working as Director, Research and Grants Administration and responsible for ensuring that all the research administration functions of the extramural and intramural research grants of the CoE WCH are appropriately managed.
+Mir Asghar Ali Khan Working as Director, Research and Grants Administration and responsible for ensuring that all the research administration functions of the extramural and intramural research grants of the CoE WCH (and also for the Institute for Global Health and Development) are appropriately managed.
 From pre-award to post-award including contract negotiations, regulatory affairs, compliance, audits, financial management, effort reporting, due diligence of proposals, and coordination with support departments of the University, the scope also expands to communicating and negotiating with international and national granting agencies.
-With a Master of Research Administration (MRA) from University of Central Florida and a Master of Business Administration from Pakistan, Mr Khan possesses over 11 years of proven experience of in research administration.
+With a Master of Research Administration (MRA) from the University of Central Florida and a Master of Business Administration from Pakistan, Mr Khan possesses over 14 years of proven experience of in research administration and grants management.

 Mr Khan's vision is to serve the developing world in the area of women and child health by advocating and promoting transparent, effective and timely research.
 View profile